 (from “The Lyric Poem“; “nādalīle” collection; pub.
 1938)

 The bhaavageeta or the lyric poem was Bendre’s favoured form of poetic expression.
 Speaking generally, the form favours sound over meaning.
-That is to say, a lyric poet uses rhyme, rhythm, metre, euphony etc. to evoke (the reader’s or the listener’s) feeling.
+That is to say, a lyric poet uses techniques like rhyme, rhythm, metre, and euphony to evoke (the reader’s or the listener’s) feeling.

 But, in the end, a bhaavageeta does not mean and does not want.
 In other words, every lyric poem is free – an untrammelled creation.
 It is a feather fallen from the bird flying in the “stretching cloth of sky [with] neither start or end”.
 It has one and only one aim: to spread joy.